IANZ Verification of

 Importers' Test Report Verification

-In several sectors, importers of goods into New Zealand need to provide test certificates that certify that the goods meet a particular product standard adopted, and required, by New Zealand authorities.
-The laboratory undertaking the testing must be IANZ-accredited for the particular tests, or for overseas laboratories, must have an equivalent accreditation i.e. accredited by an accreditation body that is a full signatory partner to the ILAC (International Laboratory Accreditation Cooperation) MRA (Mutual Recognition Arrangement).
+Importers of goods into New Zealand in some sectors need to provide test reports that certify the goods meet a particular product standard adopted and required by New Zealand authorities.
+New Zealand laboratories undertaking the testing must be IANZ-accredited for these tests.
+If tested overseas, the testing laboratory must have an equivalent accreditation, i.e. accredited by an accreditation body that is a full signatory partner to the ILAC (International Laboratory Accreditation Cooperation) MRA (Mutual Recognition Arrangement).

 Manufacturing, importing and retailing graphics materials in New Zealand

-Tips for checking over test reports to see if they are likely to be acceptable to IANZ:
+Tips for checking overseas test reports for graphic materials to see if they are likely to be acceptable to IANZ:

-• Is there a symbol (logo) of an ILAC MRA signatory? e.g. CNAS, HKAS
+• Does the report carry the accreditation symbol (logo) of an ILAC MRA signatory? e.g. CNAS, HKAS

 • Has the distributor indicated that the testing has taken place in an accredited laboratory and the results found to comply with the Group Standard?

-• Has testing using acceptable methods including EN 71-3 or AS/NZS ISO 8124.3 for leachable metals taken place?
+• Has testing been carried out to acceptable methods, including EN 71-3 or AS/NZS ISO 8124.3 for leachable metals?

 • Do the test results indicate compliance? (i.e. pass)

-Face paints are not covered by the Graphic Materials Group Standard 2020 but are regulated under the Cosmetic Products Group Standard.
+Face paints are not covered by the Graphic Materials Group Standard 2020 but are regulated under the Cosmetic Products Group Standard – please contact the EPA, IANZ is not the regulator.

-Graphic materials which don’t fit the scope of this Group Standard, i.e., are not finger paints, children’s crayons or children’s water colour paints, may fit within the scope of other relevant Surface Coatings and Colourants Group Standards.
+Graphic materials which do not fit the scope of this Group Standard (i.e. are not finger paints, children’s crayons or children’s water colour paints) may fit within the scope of other relevant Surface Coatings and Colourants Group Standards – please contact the EPA; IANZ is not the regulator.